alemelis/autonomous-car/model-predictive-control/README.md

 Then, `cte` and `epsi` are calculated from the __polynomial fit__ted on the points (`main.cpp:119`).

+Actuator values are returned by `MPC::Solve` function defined in `MPC.cpp`.
+This function is mostly taken from [quizzes solution](https://github.com/udacity/CarND-MPC-Quizzes).

+The cost function has been tweaked to weight more `cte` and `epsi`.
+This was done by multiplying by 1000 the relative cost part (`MCP.cpp:59`)

+The upper and lower limits of the steering angle were change to +/- 35 degrees as explained in the lecture (`MCP.cpp:183`).

+The `results` vector contains the optimised actuation values and the predicted trajectory (`MCP.cpp:254`).

+### Latency
-The system __latency__ of 100ms is taken into account by extrapolating the state by means of the vehicle motion model equations (`main.cpp:126`)
+The system __latency__ of 100ms is taken into account by extrapolating the state by means of the vehicle motion model kinematic equations (`main.cpp:126`)

 ```
 // Latency is taken into account by predicting the